P4ti3nn3/USB-Armory-Setup/README.md

     /sbin/iptables -t nat -A POSTROUTING -s 10.0.0.1/32 -o wlp2s0 -j MASQUERADE echo 1 > /proc/sys/net/ipv4/ip_forward

-And ifconfig -a show :
+And `ifconfig -a` show :

 ![Capture d’écran_2022-12-05_14-22-19](https://user-images.githubusercontent.com/115619908/205647771-f5528805-8591-4f2b-890d-3fb05f38901b.png)

 # 6. Acces the key
-Connect the key via ssh :
+Connect the key via `ssh` :

     ssh usbarmory@10.0.0.1

-with the password "usbarmory".
+with the password `usbarmory`.

 If a message pop up, follow the instructions.

-Now on the USB, ping internet for confirm that the conf is working :
+Now on the USB, `ping` internet for confirm that the conf is working :

     ping 8.8.8.8